This Is How Actress Rita Moreno Helped Save The Plaza Theatre

 The owner, Louis L. Dent, had initially purchased the property on Pioneer Plaza in 1927 with the hope of giving back to the community and hired W. Scott Dunne to design the Plaza and H. T. Ponsford and Sons to build it.

 Finally built on September 12, 1930, the Plaza was known for its elegant and ornate 18th-century interior décor and Spanish Colonial exterior style.
 Because of its grand interior, The Plaza Theatre was nicknamed "The Showplace of the Southwest."

-The first movie to ever be screened was the 1930 musical rom-com Follow Through, which drew in about 2,400 spectator’s opening night.
+The first movie to premiere at the Plaza Theatre was the 1930 musical rom-com Follow Through, which drew in about 2,400 spectators on opening night.
 Two decades later, the advent of technology, new suburban communities, and drive-in movie theatres drew audiences away, almost pushing the once lavish theater into extinction.